hack-the-6ix/hackthe6ix-backend/README.md

 Note: You must clear the settings collection in the database for the SAML settings to be updated from the bootstrap config.

 ### Development
-Note: This is WIP and will definitely need to be updated later on
 ```
 npm install
 npm run build